 - Lack of empathy

 If any of these symptoms are actively displayed by your child or adolescent, it is time to seek out professional help.
 Distressingly, if left untreated, the ramifications can be severe.
 But there is hope for your child.
-Valley Behavioral can help lead your child onto a path that will guide him or her into a happy, healthy, and productive future.
+Our mental health rehab center can help lead your child onto a path that will guide him or her into a happy, healthy, and productive future.

 Inpatient treatment programs are a very effective way for adolescents with conduct disorder to begin their path to recovery.
 When children and adolescents enter inpatient programs, they are entering a safe environment that provides a haven from the triggers the outside world has on their behaviors.
 They will be monitored 24 hours a day, 7 days a week in order to ensure this environment continuously aids in their healing process.
 A child’s time spent in inpatient care is designed to be one of education, healing, behavior modification, and personal growth without the presence of negative influences.
 It is arguably the best way for your child to receive the intense and thorough level of care that he or she needs in order to be properly treated for conduct disorder.

-Upon arriving at our treatment center, the admissions process will begin with you or loved one completing a comprehensive assessment with one of our qualified assessment specialists.
+Upon arriving at our rehab center, the admissions process will begin with you or loved one completing a comprehensive assessment with one of our qualified assessment specialists.
 After all pertinent information has been gathered, the assessment specialist will consult with one of our leading psychiatrists in order to make a recommendation for the most appropriate level of care.
 Following that, our care managers will work with you to develop an individualized treatment plan designed to help guide you through the duration of your treatment.
-At Valley Behavioral, we use a variety of therapeutic techniques tailored to meet the needs in your treatment plan.
+At our mental health rehab center, we use a variety of therapeutic techniques tailored to meet the needs in your treatment plan.